-Larry Parr is a longtime ‘mover and shaker' in New Zealand's screen industry, a man whose career has ridden the booms and busts of the business.
-For a period in the mid-1980s he was one of the most prolific producers New Zealand had yet seen, with a roster that ranged from Constance through teen movie Queen City Rocker, to mood piece Starlight Hotel.
-Parr has also been a scriptwriter, director and TV executive, and helped bring landmark Māori anthology series E Tipu e Rea to the screen.
+Larry Parr is a longtime ‘mover and shaker' in Aotearoa's screen industry, a man whose career has ridden the booms and busts of the business.
+For a period in the mid 1980s he was one of the most prolific producers New Zealand had yet seen, with a roster that ranged from acclaimed drama Constance through teen movie Queen City Rocker.
+Parr has also been a director and TV executive, and helped bring landmark Māori anthology series E Tipu e Rea to the screen.
 Along the way he has given a leg up to a new generation of talent, including producers Finola Dwyer and Ainsley Gardiner.

 Parr's long career in the film industry started in the early 70s while he was working at finance company Broadbank, following three years in the legal department of film exhibition company Kerridge Odeon.
 When an approach for funding was made to Broadbank by an aspiring filmmaker, managing director Don Brash referred the matter to Parr, as the company's ‘film guy'.

 As a result, Broadbank went on to help finance Kiwi cinematic landmark Sleeping Dogs; Parr was named associate producer.
 A trip to the Cannes Film Festival in 1978 convinced Parr that film was the career for him.
 He left Broadbank the following year at the age of 26, to become an independent producer.

 Parr maintained a close working relationship with Sleeping Dogs director Roger Donaldson.
 When the director moved to Los Angeles after Smash Palace (associate produced by Parr), he decided to remain in New Zealand.